wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-admin-infrastructure/includes/4-network-requirements.md

 The first requirement if you're installing a gateway is an internet connection to allow you to download from [Microsoft.com](https://www.microsoft.com/).
 From there, you will download the gateway installer.
 For this task, you will need the 80 outbound port.

-You will also need to download the internet Windows connectivity diagnostic check from [msftncsi.com](http://msftncsi.com).
+You will also need to download the internet Windows connectivity diagnostic check from **msftncsi**.
 This function runs on port 443.

 Next, you will need the components to support Azure Active Directory sign in for [PowerBI.com](https://powerbi.microsoft.com).
 These components include, `login.windows.net`, `login.microsoftonline.com`, and `microsoftonline-p.com`.
 You will use outbound port 443 for this function.
 You will also use port 443 to access [PowerBI.com](https://powerbi.microsoft.com/?azure-portal=true) to configure and register the gateway with Power BI and Gateway Management service.